fmidev/convective-cell-graph-analysis/README.md

 pg_dump --no-owner --no-privileges -C --format=t --blobs --verbose --user <username> --file "<filename.tar>" <database-name>
 ```

-- A folder `cell_graph_data_v20250827` that contains the cell track graphs and subgraph graphs used in the manuscript.
+- A tar file `cell_subgraph_data_v20251105.tar` that contains the subgraph graphs used in the manuscript.

 Use the instructions below to restore the database.
 The article figures can then be plotted by using the notebook [plot_article_figures.ipynb](notebooks/plot_article_figures.ipynb) and the case study figures in the notebook [plot_case_study_figures.ipynb](notebooks/plot_case_study_figures.ipynb).